 This course aims to provide an overview of space governance from the perspectives of space policy and law.
 For this purpose, lectures are to be given by academia, practitioners and specialists in outer space activities and utilization.
 The course requires students to explore the possible solutions/proposals on specific themes through joining group work and writing individual report.

 Space governance and space policy are interrelated and the key terms in understanding how space missions need to cope with the existing regulatory framework and how to identify pressing issues/challenges that all space actors need to go through.
 Such knowledge is beneficial not only to traditional actors (e.g., government and national space agencies) but also to New Space actors (e.g., private entities) or new space-faring nations (e.g., UAE) who started space missions recently.
 With the increasing number of space actors, due to growing interest in Sustainable Development Goals (SDGs), various space applications both by government and private sector are flourishing to support societal needs.
-Considering such a crowded situation in earth orbit, this course provides comprehensive lectures that help students to explore the possible and practical solutions necessary for pursuing further space activities.
+Considering such a crowded situation in Earth orbit and the limits of resources available in outer space, this course provides comprehensive lectures that help students to explore the possible and practical solutions necessary for pursuing further space activities.

 In FY 2023, before dealing with the latest topics including space traffic management (STM), space resources exploration, and space x SDGs, the course provides introductory lectures on space policy and law, governance of various space activities, the role of space actors (i.e., space agencies, industry, international organizations) and the process/forum of rule-making for sustainable space activities.